tfwio/arp/README.md

 - wdl-ol/iplug
 - see github.com/tfwio/twix
-    - common includes and few cpp dependencies are in there.
+    - common includes and few cpp dependencies are in there (such as a patch)
     - wihtout the notes on the readme there this would be fairly difficult to compile.
+- compilation options
-- using VisualStudio 2013 Express load the SLN (**Arpeggio.sln**)
+    1. using VisualStudio 2013 Express load the SLN (**Arpeggio.sln**)
-    - **arpeggio_i-vst2.vcproj** some DAW that can't handle VST-midi-effect specs so there's an instrument version.
-    - **arpeggio-vst2.vcproj** is the effect version that works in DAWs properly supporting VST midi effects.
+    2. using VisualStudio 2015 Community load the SLN (**Arpeggio-vc2015_c-r3.sln**)
+    3. there are also **CodeBlocks** projects for the vst, vsti and app...
+        - using **msys2+gcc+boost** for its boost's filesystem templates so I woudn't use this unless you're familiar configuring/using **mingw64-builds+boost-libs/headers** or **msys2+gcc+boost**.
+        - reason: filesystem templates act differently in boost, vc2013e and vc2015c-r3, and I haven't yet checked out mingw64-builds latest—let alone the `<filesystem>` supported templates.

+Feel free to 'comment' any issues or questions on the comment sections of the github-commit pages.

 ## NON-WINDOWS (noop)

-It would be nice to see this working on a mac but I'm probably not going to be getting to that, though I'd like to write up some makefiles for mingw/msys2.
-If you would like to get it working in something other than windows, you're going to have to reference the vcproj's until that imaginary day makefiles or some other reference comes into existance.
-Also (again), we're going to need to parallel and clean up a couple of things like a few mouse-related API (that aren't implemented yet here in a particular number-control), the timer mechanism noted in the 'twix' readme and perhaps some other things that are hard-wired to windows if I missed something I didn't document —there really shouldn't be any real difficulty I'm thinking, once all the right files, paths and preprocessor definitions are in place.
+Theoretically, it would be possible yet even easy but we need a few hacks into IGraphics to get the global timer (if its similarly implemented in windows) to trigger a call to `void IGraphics::OnTimer` and possibly implement some mouse-cursor native API for a particular text-control that'll end up being used in here.
+Otherwise you can simply disable the `OnTimer` updates all-together and move what is (currently) only text-updates to the audio-thread.
+I would prefer this to be an animation example not running off of the audio-thread in due time—even if I do have to buy an old duo-book-pro.

 # TODO